 You can also use your virtual PBX VoIP system to provide extensions for employees working in different locations all over the world.
 Because a virtual PBX is hosted online, you aren’t limited to phone lines at a single specific geographical location for your service.

-Virtual PBXs are the most basic type of PBX VoIP system.
+Virtual PBXs are the most basic type of virtual phone system.
 Depending on how much you want to spend, you can get more advanced virtual PBXs with more features, or cheaper virtual PBXs with fewer features.

 Advantages of a Virtual PBX